postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 For information on customizing eligibility for different contract directions than the default one, see the remarks in the documentation of the <xref:Metalama.Framework.Aspects.ContractAspect> class.
 To learn about eligibility, visit <xref:eligibility>.

 > [!NOTE]
-> Prior to Metalama 2023.4, the <xref:Metalama.Framework.Aspects.ContractAspect.GetDefinedDirection*> method did not exist, Instead, implementations could specify the contract direction in the <xref:Metalama.Framework.Aspects.ContractAspect>  constructor or set a property named `Direction`.
+> Prior to Metalama 2023.4, the <xref:Metalama.Framework.Aspects.ContractAspect.GetDefinedDirection*> method did not exist.
+Instead, implementations could specify the contract direction in the <xref:Metalama.Framework.Aspects.ContractAspect> constructor or set a property named `Direction`.
 Both this property and this constructor are now obsolete.

 ### Example: NotNull for output parameters and return values